Download our FREE guide Beneficiary Designations: Easy Ways to Leave Your Legacy.View My Guide

 Make a Gift in 3 Easy Steps

-Not everyone wants to commit to making a gift in their will or estate.
-Some prefer the increased flexibility that a beneficiary designation provides by using:
+Not everyone wants to commit to making a gift in their wills or estates.
+Some prefer the increased flexibility that a beneficiary designation provides.

-It only takes three, simple steps to make this type of gift.
-Here's how to name Pennsylvania State University as a beneficiary:
+It only takes three simple steps to make this type of gift.
+Here's how to name Penn State as a beneficiary:

 - Decide what percentage (1 to 100) you would like us to receive and name us, along with the percentage you chose, on the beneficiary form.